benc-uk/kube-workshop/05-network-basics/readme.md

 # 🌐 Basic Networking

 Pods are both ephemeral and "mortal", they should be considered effectively transient.
 Kubernetes can terminate and reschedule pods for a whole range of reasons, including rolling updates, hitting resource limits, scaling up & down and other cluster operations.
+With Pods being transient, you can not build a reliable architecture through addressing Pods directly (e.g. by name or IP address)

 Kubernetes solves this with _Services_, which act as a network abstraction over a group of pods, and have their own lifecycle.
-We can use them to greatly improve what we've deployed
+We can use them to greatly improve what we've deployed.

 ## 🧩 Deploy MongoDB Service